RikkiS0105/Codecademy-GitHub-Practice/Readme.txt

 However, if you try doing the same process with a commit older than the latest you get the 'Failed to push .....' error.

+Now learning branching in GitHub.
+Lets see if able to resolve the earlier push conflict using branching.